redkite-labs/RedKiteCms/docs/contribute/source-code.md

     origin	git@github.com:[GITHUBUSERNAME]/redkitecms-framework.git (push)

 ## Code standards
-RedKite CMS project is written in php code and follow the [Symfony2 code standards](http://symfony.com/doc/current/contributing/code/standards.html).
+RedKite CMS project is written in php code and follows the [Symfony2 code standards](http://symfony.com/doc/current/contributing/code/standards.html).

 ## The RedKite CMS framework structure
-The main application structure is explained in detail [here](redkite-cms-application-structure), so, before continuing, please make sure you read that document.
+The main application structure is explained in detail [here](redkite-cms-application-structure), so before continuing please make sure you read this.
+Your understanding is crucial to the next sections.

 **config** Contains the standard RedKite CMS configuration files **controllers** Contains the controller implemented for the Silex microframework **framework** Contains the RedKite CMS framework **plugins** Contains the plugins distributed with RedKite CMS

-Now you are ready to contribute to RedKite CMS project.
-When you have finished your changes, just send us a [pull request](https://help.github.com/articles/using-pull-requests/) to let us check your code and hopefully merge in into the RedKite CMS repository.
+Now you are ready to contribute to the RedKite CMS project.
+Once you have finished any changes, just send us a [pull request](https://help.github.com/articles/using-pull-requests/) to let us check your code and hopefully merge it into the RedKite CMS repository.

 Found a typo?
 Found something wrong in this documentation?
 [Just fork and edit it !](https://github.com/redkite-labs/RedKiteCms/edit/master/docs/contribute/source-code.md)